jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 >Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it.

 Since, entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.
 Small homes became McMansions with luxury baths and kitches.
-Cars got bigger, with more chrome, more horsepower.
+Cars got way bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrious proportions.
 Food got supersized.
 Sugar was added to everything we eat.
 Instead of using digital technology to improve life on Earth, technology was used to make a matrix of dark majic that survived by increasing diabetes, laziness, and greed.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from making a new player god to upgrade, and enjoy the freedom, self-sufficiency, and collaboration of the Internet Age.

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Internet Age ourselves before the frontline gets so bad and so ununhappy we start a bloody revolution.
 We can usher in the era of mass-collaboration ourselves.
-And that's a strength and a weakness.
+And that's a strength and a weakness, beause the onus is on us to act.

 https://www.youtube.com/watch?v=A25EUhZGBws
 https://youtu.be/A25EUhZGBws?t=7
 _This is a clip from The Big Short, a movie about the 2008 Financial Crisis.
-This guy is one of our modern day Antagonist Executive.
+This guy is one of our modern day Antagonist Executives.
 You're not supposed to understand the rationale of CDOs that makes him super wealthy, because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero.
 By the way, it's not a coincidence King Louis' palace, and our houses, caused so much economic problems at the end of an age.
 The 2008 economic risis was always going to happen.
 A world of dark majic spectacle, like McMansions, only lasts so long.
 The scare of 2008 was nothing.
 Life on Main Street will only get worse, until we upgrade to the Internet Age via Techvolution._

 # ACT THREE